rbrama79/dot99binding/UBI/CommentsOnRDF.md

 to each Country in which the leasing binding has been manufactured.
 UUID Year and time will indicate, in that case, the instant in which the UUID has been leased.

 In the unlikely event a UUID collision happens we should figure out a way to resolve it.

+Helbert: May one ideia is to create a UUID to address to this device on the biding and use it in all .99 bidings

 ## Use of xml:base

 Use of xml:base should be used, esp. since document is not retrieved using HTTP GET (where base URI is implicit).
 By using xml:base in all such RDF documents, you avoid any concerns of genering documents that are not well-defined.

+Helbert: Okay, I agree.

 ## has-properties